department-of-veterans-affairs/va-mobile-app/VAMobile/documentation/docs/Engineering/BackEnd/Testing/StagingInstances.md

 # Staging Instances

 ## API Calls
 API calls are made in a similar way to the review instances above.
 Note that your API client may not connect to staging if going through the SOCKS proxy.
-The API URL for staging is http://staging-api.va.gov/mobile.
+The API URL for staging is: staging-api.va.gov/mobile.
 Staging uses the same [API tokens](./ApiTokens.md#fetching-api-tokens) as review instances.
 ```
 curl --request GET \
   --url https://staging-api.va.gov/mobile/v1/user \